 ANTLERLESS DEER PERMIT: Required to

-take an antlerless deer during archery, shotgun, and muzzleloader seasons in all zones.
+take an antlerless deer during archery, shotgun, and primitive firearms seasons in all zones.
 The deadline to apply for an antlerless deer permit is July 16 at any license vendor or online through the MassFishHunt system.
 Only one application per person.
 The application is free.
 Between August 1 and December 31, hunters must return to the MassFishHunt system (www.mass.gov/massfishhunt) to try to draw an antlerless deer permit for the zone in which they applied.
 Notification of whether the applicant was successful will be instant.
 Selection is random and the odds of drawing a permit remain the same throughout the instant award period (instant award permit issuance is NOT first-come-first-served).
 The odds of drawing a permit depend on the number of antlerless deer permits allocated for a given zone and the number of hunters who applied for that zone.
 Successful applicants will be assessed a $5.00 fee and may print the permit immediately or at a later date.
 See website for information on how to purchase additional antlerless deer permits from zones where there were fewer applicants than permits allocated.

 Bear Permit: Required to hunt bear.
-Hunters may purchase this permit when purchasing their hunting/sporting license or at any time prior to the end of the second segment of the bear season through any license vendor or online computer.
+Hunters may purchase this permit when purchasing their hunting/sporting license or at any time prior to the end of the third segment of the bear season through any license vendor or online computer.
 Fee is $5.00.

 Turkey Permit: Required to hunt turkey.
 Hunters may purchase this permit when purchasing their hunting/sporting license or at any time prior to the end of the fall turkey season through any license vendor or online computer.
 Fee is $5.00.

 Harvest Information Program (H.I.P.): Woodcock, rail, coot, snipe, and waterfowl hunters must complete a Harvest Information Program (H.I.P.) survey when they purchase their license and/or the Massachusetts waterfowl stamp through any license vendor or online computer.
 Once the survey is completed, that fact is printed on the license, providing proof the survey has been completed.
+There is no fee.